×

 • Esperanto is spoken as a national language in: East Asia, European Union.

 You will also get to know the continents where Serbian and Esperanto speaking countries lie.
-Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Esperanto language is not available.
+Based on the number of people that speak these languages, the position of Serbian language is 44 and position of Esperanto language is 33.
 Find all the information about these languages on Serbian and Esperanto.

 Serbian and Esperanto Language History